Glu Mobile: Kardashian To The Rescue

 Both Electronic Arts (EA) and Zynga (ZNGA) have both already hit new 52-week or multi-year highs.
 As the chart shows, Glu Mobile appears on the verge to following the other gaming stocks with a break of recent strong resistance around $8.

 The stock still maintains an extremely low valuation despite a string of games consistently generating strong bookings.
 Glu Mobile now trades at nearly half the forward P/S multiple of the once hated Zynga.
-EA leaves both of the mobile gaming stocks in the dust pushing back towards previous highs of 6x sales estimates.
+EA leaves both of the mobile gaming stocks in the dust, pushing back towards previous highs of 6x sales estimates.

 The stock is only worth $1.2 billion here and analysts have bookings topping $500 million next year.
-The company was once struggling to even grow bookings and now the market still over looks Glu Mobile despite the constant shift upwards in bookings.
+The company was once struggling to even grow bookings and now the market still overlooks Glu Mobile despite the constant shift upwards in bookings.

 The company has long projected the ability to generate 15% EBITDA margins at this bookings level.
-The current economic environment sure doesn't hurt the long-term fundaments in mobile games.
+The current economic environment sure doesn't hurt the long-term fundamentals in mobile games.
 More consumers stuck at home are more likely to play more mobile games.

 Takeaway

 The key investor takeaway is that investors continue to focus on new games while Glu Mobile has the ability to pull multiple levers with existing games.
-The stock remains a major bargain in the mobile gaming sector and Glu Mobile appears set to break the strong resistance around $8.
+The stock remains a major bargain in the mobile gaming sector and appears set to break the strong resistance around $8.

-At the previous $11 highs in early 2019, the stock would still trade at a cheaper for P/S multiple than Zynga.
+At the previous $11 highs in early 2019, the stock would still trade at a cheaper P/S multiple than Zynga.
 Investors should definitely buy Glu Mobile on a break above $8.

 Looking for a portfolio of ideas like this one?
 Members of DIY Value Investing get exclusive access to our model portfolios plus so much more.
 Signup today to see the stocks bought by my Out Fox model during this market crash.